MATH 184, 2018W

 instructors teaching this course mark the exams together) to ensure

 consistency and fairness across sections.
-The duration of each midterm will be 50 minutes.
-The dates are TBA
+The duration of each midterm will be 60 minutes.
+The dates are as follows:

 - Midterms are non-cumulative, but the final exam is based on the entire syllabus for the course.